 Having survival food for the family, as noted above, keeps the morale up and stress levels low.
 These two factors can have a tremendous effect on one’s decision-making abilities, and keeping a light atmosphere can definitely help in making effective and rational decisions – which are definitely needed for survival.

-While both emergency food and survival food can be considered as food stocked for a possible “rainy day”, the difference between the two is that emergency food is meant to keep the individual or a family food-secured for a short period of time until help or rescue arrives or until the situation surrounding them eases while survival food is meant to sustain life for as long as possible.
+While both emergency food and survival food can be considered as food stocked for a possible “rainy day”, the difference between the two is that emergency foods are meant to keep the individual or a family food-secured for a short period of time until help or rescue arrives or until the situation surrounding them eases while survival food is meant to sustain life for as long as possible.
 Survival food is intended for situations that may take a while to alleviate – such as wars, famine, or any particular man-made or natural disaster that has the potential of destroying man’s food sources.

 Emergency food can be food that may be able to last for a couple of days or weeks, and it can be the everyday food that families buy and store in their refrigerators and pantries.
 Vegetables, fruits and perishables can still be considered as emergency food as they can still sustain individuals or families for a good number of days.
-While canned goods, grains, and freeze dried foods can be considered as emergency food, they could also be classified as survival food, since they have the potential to keep families nourished for a longer period of time and they can still do this with the potential of blackouts in the area (in which case perishables needed to be consumed immediately).
+While canned goods, grains, and freeze dried food can be considered as emergency food, they could also be classified as survival food, since they have the potential to keep families nourished for a longer period of time and they can still do this with the potential of blackouts in the area (in which case perishables needed to be consumed immediately).